 If you use DSSP, please quote

 A series of PDB related databases for everyday needs.

 Wouter G Touw, Coos Baakman, Jon Black, Tim AH te Beek, E Krieger, Robbie P Joosten, Gert Vriend.

 Nucleic Acids Research 2015 January; 43(Database issue): D364-D368.

 Dictionary of protein secondary structure: pattern recognition of

 Kabsch W, Sander C,

-DSSP is distributed on a basis of trust.
-You send the license agreement and you download the software (either the source code including distribution of DSSPold, or the executable of DSSP; whatever you want).
+There is no license agreement or anything like that.
 If you are a commercial entity, the same rules hold for the new DSSP.
-So, as of 'now' (July 8 2011) DSSP is free of cost for everybody.
+So, as of 'now' (Sept 15 2014) DSSP is free of cost, free of license restrictions, and free of costs for everybody.

 We provide a series of DSSP related facilities that are explained partly in these DSSP pages, and partly elsewhere in the PDBfacilities pages.